-The third requirement for the necessity defence is proportionality; it requires the trial judge to consider, as a question of law rather than fact, whether the harm avoided was proportionate to the harm inflicted.
-It is difficult, at the conceptual level, to imagine a circumstance in which the proportionality requirement could be met for a homicide.
+- 40 The third requirement for the necessity defence is proportionality; it requires the trial judge to consider, as a question of law rather than fact, whether the harm avoided was proportionate to the harm inflicted.
+It is difficult, at the con-670 ceptual level, to imagine a circumstance in which the proportionality requirement could be met for a homicide.
 We leave open, if and until it arises, the question of whether the proportionality requirement could be met in a homicide situation.
 In England, the defence of necessity is probably not available for homicide: R. v.
 Howe, [1987] 1 A.C.
-417 (H.L.), at pp. 453 and 429; J. Smith, Smith & Hogan: Criminal Law (9th ed.
+417 (U.K. H.L.), at pp. 453 and 429; Smith and Hogan, Criminal Law (9th ed.
 1999), at pp. 249-51.
 The famous case of R. v.
-Dudley and Stephens (1884), 14 Q.B.D.
-273, involving cannibalism on the high seas, is often cited as establishing the unavailability of the defence of necessity for homicide, although the case is not conclusive: see R. Card, Card Cross and Jones: Criminal Law (12th ed.
+Dudley (1884), 14 Q.B.D.
+273 (Eng.
+Q.B.), involving cannibalism on the high seas, is often cited as establishing the unavailability of the defence of necessity for homicide, although the case is not conclusive: see Card, Cross and Jones, Criminal Law (12th ed.
 1992), at p.
-532; Smith & Hogan: Criminal Law, supra, at pp. 249 and 251.
+352; Smith and Hogan, supra, at pp. 249 680 and 251.
 The Law Reform Commission of Canada has suggested the defence should not be available for a person who intentionally kills or seriously harms another person: Report on Recodifying Criminal Law (1987), at p.
 36. American jurisdictions are divided on this question, with a number of them denying the necessity defence for murder: P. H. Robinson, Criminal Law Defenses (1984), vol. 2, at pp. 63-65; see also United States v.
-Holmes, 26 F. Cas.
-360 (C.C.E.D.
-Pa.
-1842) (No. 15,383).
-The American Model Penal Code proposes that the defence of necessity would be available for homicide: American Law Institute, Model Penal Code and Commentaries (1985), Part I, vol. 2, at § 3.02, pp. 14-15; see also W. R. LaFave and A. W. Scott, Jr., Substantive Criminal Law (1986), vol. 1, at p.
-634.

-Assuming for the sake of analysis only that necessity could provide a defence to homicide, there would have to be a harm that was seriously comparable in gravity to death (the harm inflicted).
+Holmes, 26 f.
+Cas.
+360 (U.S. Pa., 1842) (No. 15,383).
+The American Model penal Code proposes that the defence of necessity would be available for homicide: American Law Institute, Model Penal Code and Commentaries (1985), at & 3.02, pp. 14-15; see also W.R.
+LaFave and A. W. Scott, Substantive Criminal Law (1986), col. 1, at p.
+634. - 690 41 Assuming for the sake of analysis only that necessity could provide a defence to homicide, there would have to be a harm that was seriously comparable in gravity to death (the harm inflicted).
 In this case, there was no risk of such harm.
 The "harm avoided" in the appellant's situation was, compared to death, completely disproportionate.
-The harm inflicted in this case was ending a life; that harm was immeasurably more serious than the pain resulting from Tracy's operation which Mr.

-Latimer sought to avoid.
-Killing a person - in order to relieve the suffering produced by a medically manageable physical or mental condition - is not a proportionate response to the harm represented by the non-life-threatening suffering resulting from that condition.

-We conclude that there was no air of reality to any of the three requirements for necessity.
+The harm inflicted in this case was ending a life; that harm was immeasurably more serious than the pain resulting from Tracy's operation which Mr. Latimer sought to avoid.
+Killing a person ---- in order to relieve the suffering produced by a medically manageable physical or mental condition ---- is not a proportionate response to the harm represented by the non-life-threatening suffering resulting from that condition. - We conclude that there was no air of reality to any of the three requirements for necessity.
 As noted earlier, if the trial judge concludes that even one of the requirements had no air of reality, the defence should not be left to the jury.
 Here, the trial judge was correct to remove the defence from the jury.
 In considering the defence of necessity, we must remain aware of the need to respect the life, dignity and equality of all the individuals affected by the act in question.
-The fact that the victim in this case was disabled rather than able-bodied does not affect our conclusion that the three requirements for the defence of necessity had no air of reality here.
+The fact that the victim in this case was disabled rather than able-bodied does not reflect our conclusion that the three requirements for the defence of necessity had no air of reality here.